 Does your dog have limitless energy?
-Are they unable to settle down regardless of how much you exercise them?
-Oftentimes, a dog’s hyperactivity is a way of expressing anxiety.
-The good news is you’re not alone, and there are several ways to help your anxious pup.
-Read more to learn what anxiety looks like in dogs, as well as some helpful tips to consider to help calm your dog’s anxiety.
+Are they unable to settle down regardless of how much exercise they get?
+A dog’s hyperactivity can be a way of expressing anxiety.
+The good news is there are plenty of ways to help your anxious dog.
+Read more to learn what anxiety looks like in dogs and how to calm an anxious dog.

-Below are a few signs and body language indicators of canine anxiety.
-If your canine companion displays one or more of the following body language indicators, there’s a good chance they may suffer from canine anxiety:
+Your dog’s body language can tell you a lot about what they’re feeling or experiencing.
+If your canine companion displays one or more of the following behaviors, there’s a chance they may suffer from canine anxiety:1

 - Constant barking

 - Pacing or restlessness

 - Repetitive behaviors (such as licking or chewing)

 - Trembling, shaking, or low body posture

 - Fear related to loud noises (such as thunderstorms or fireworks)

 - Discomfort when you prepare to leave the home

 Anxiety is a normal response to an unknown situation that the body perceives as threatening.
 While anxiety can have many triggers, the most common causes of dog anxiety are separation from their owner or family members, aging that causes cognitive decline, and general fear.1 Keep in mind that, while no two dogs are the same, genetics, maternal separation, lack of socialization, and previous encounters with unpleasant stimuli can all influence a dog’s propensity for anxiety.1